gabmoreira/maks/README.md

 `source install.sh`

 This script will try to locate everything needed and compile the code with either `icc` or `g++`.
-If you run into trouble, edit the paths for Eigen and for your installation of oneAPI MKL.
+If you run into trouble, edit the paths for Eigen and for your installation of oneAPI MKL in the shell script.

 The executable has the name `ravess_example`.